Situations That May Compel Debt Collectors to Take You to Court

 Several factors affect the answer to each of these questions.
 The reason is that debt collectors purchase debt from creditors to get a fraction of the original balance.
 That implies that such debt collectors are willing to spend extra effort and time to collect the total amount.

 So, before you know it, you may face a lawsuit depending on the collection agency, the amount you owe, and the circumstances of the debt.

-How often do debt collectors take you to court?
 We'll get to that below.
 Also, note that DoNotPay can offer the assistance you need if you believe a debt collector has violated debt collection laws.

 When Can You Expect A Debt Collector to Sue for Non-Payment?

 If a debt collector believes that they have a good chance of collecting a debt, they will not hesitate to sue for unpaid debt.
-That sheds light on how often you can expect debt collectors to take you to court.
+That sheds light on you can expect debt collectors to take you to court.